“She awake yet?” Squall asked groggily as he rolled on to his side and looked at Selphie.

 “I’ll get a sample of his blood then.”

 Vials were filled, tubes inserted, taken out, moved around and then thrown into a tub of boiling water.
 Quistis was always amazed at how efficient the doctor was at everything; she could do nearly ten tasks all at once and never miss a beat.
 Quistis looked down at Seifer, a thousand questions in her mind, the largest one being what was he doing in the shed?
 Hiding out?
 When was the last time he had ate anything?
 He looked terrible.
-His cheeks were sunken n, his hair had lost its shine, and he had taken such good care of himself before.
+His cheeks were sunken in, his hair had lost its shine, and he had taken such good care of himself before.

-Beside him was Selphie, a glass goddess for the moment.
+Beside him was Selphie, a glass doll for the moment.
 When she was serious she lost all her cuteness, she looked…beautiful even.
 Quistis appraised her silent friend sadly, when would Selphie wake up?
 The brunette had since grown pale, there was no healthy flush on her face, and there was a continuous supply of fresh blood going into her system, cure spells cast regularly.
 The poison seemed to be taking a darker effect on the girl, or maybe it was the over-casting.
-Quistis couldn’t tell but she had an unsettling feeling in her stomach.
+Quistis couldn’t tell, but she had an unsettling feeling in her stomach.

 Kadowaki chased Quistis out later when the blonde was only hovering and looking discontent.
 Once pushed out she was left to walk aimlessly down the halls until Xu put her to work sorting papers for her.
 All night the ex-instructor sat puzzling over Seifer as she organized files.
-Finally dawn was approaching and she was forced to get some rest by an early-rising Xu who was appalled that Quistis had stayed up.
+Finally, dawn approached and she was forced to get some rest by an early-rising Xu who was appalled that Quistis had stayed up.
 Quistis toddled off to her dorm, falling into the covers.
 Why did she bring Seifer back?
 Was it because she felt like she owed him something?
 Something in return for their childhood?
 Quistis couldn’t think on it anymore, for her mind was finally resting, whether she liked it or not.

 In the middle of the night, two eyes opened in the darkness and looked around warily.
 Fingers twitched, coming to life, and began to pull at the restraints binding them to the hard surface.
 Hair fell across skin as the figure sat up, pulling off bandages, curiously exploring the limbs, the bed, looking for any sort of light and finding only trackers and heart-beat regulators.